 Other nearby markers.
 At least 2 other markers are within 6 miles of this marker, measured as the crow flies.
 Taylor's Ferry (approx. 5.8 miles away in California); Camp Gaston (approx. 5.9 miles away in California).

 More about this marker.
 This marker was scheduled to be dedicated in 1997.
 Complications delayed the placement and the marker was dedicated with the Cibola marker at the same time on October 14, 2000.
 SOURCE: Billy Holcomb Chapter 1069 35th Anniversary Plaque Book by Phillip Holdaway

 Regarding Colorado River Ferries.
 Some parties headed to California were able to pay Indians to convey their goods across the river on rafts before and after ferries were established.
 During the California Gold Rush, nearly 60,000 people crossed the Colorado River by ferry below Fort Yuma.
 Owning a ferry could be a lucrative business and a very dangerous occupation.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 13, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 1,503 times since then and 21 times this year.
+It was originally submitted on June 13, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 1,608 times since then and 17 times this year.
 Last updated on November 3, 2014, by Michael Kindig of Long Beach, California.
 Photos: 1, 2, 3. submitted on June 13, 2010, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.